Krakow is Poland’s student city and it is one of the biggest tourist destinations in the country.

-Krakow, Poland’s student city, is one of the biggest tourist destinations in the country.
-Everyone comes here for the beautiful medieval architecture, castles, good food and cheap booze!
+Visiting Krakow is a must for most people coming to the country or backpacking around Europe.
+You have beautiful medieval architecture, castles, good food and cheap booze!
 I personally like Warsaw better simply because it’s less of a “tourist scene” but you can’t deny Krakow is one truly amazing city (and far more beautiful).

 Top 5 Things to See and Do in Krakow

 3. Explore Wawel Castle

 Other Things to See and Do in Krakow